albertomh/djereo/docs/src/featurelist.md

 See [https://endoflife.date/python](https://endoflife.date/python){target=\"_blank"} for
 more information.

+#### Postgres version

+`djereo` is configured to work with a postgres database and contains utilities and checks to help with this.
+See [Postgres database](#postgres-database) below for more information.

+Note that it is trivial to switch from postgres to SQLite (a single-line change in `.env.in`) if you prefer that database engine.

+!!! note "Keeping versions consistent"
+    The `django-version-checks` package is used to ensure all environments (local, CI, dev, prod) use the same versions of Python & postgres.

 #### Semantic Versioning

 The generated project follows Semantic Versioning, with users prompted to provide an